 Now that you’re in charge of the finances, it’s time to get things in order.
 Believe me, it’s actually easier to manage the household cash when there’s only one person spending it – even though it is tougher to manage without that extra income.

 A lot of women coming off a divorce feel really insecure about money – I know I did, even though I’m a financial professional.
 All of a sudden, everything is on your shoulders, and the weight feels overwhelming.
-But getting it all under control feels like a victory – and the first step toward that is making a money plan…a budget.
+But getting it all under control feels like a victory – and the first step toward that is making a post-divorce money plan…a budget.

 • 4 times more likely to improve spending habits